Ahmed, D-backs rally for 6 runs in 4th to stun Padres 8-5

 The Diamondbacks began their comeback in the third when Ahmed hit an RBI double and Marte followed with an RBI single.

+“We grew up today,” Lovullo said.
+“I was so proud of what we did.
+We had some guys step up in a big way.”

-Sean Poppen pitched the ninth for his first save.
+Sean Poppen got six outs for his first save.

 San Diego went up 5-0 in the second on Trent Grisham’s two-run homer off starter Caleb Smith, Jake Cronenworth’s two-run double and an RBI groundout by Wil Myers.